 Home pregnancy tests work by using antibodies to detect hCG in your urine.
-The embryo starts producing hCG around six to seven days following fertilisation, and increases the rate rapidly, especially once it has implanted in the uterus.
+The embryo starts producing hCG around six to seven days following fertilization, and then at an increasing rate, especially once it has implanted in the uterus.
 Most home pregnancy tests can detect hCG levels at least from the day your period is due, but some tests are more sensitive, so look for a more sensitive one you can use in the days before your missed period if you’d prefer not to wait.
 A positive result means there is hCG in your urine.
-Genuine false-positives are incredibly rare, so any positive, even a faint line almost certainly means pregnancy is detected.
+Genuine false-positives are incredibly rare, so any positive, even a faint line, almost certainly means pregnancy is detected.

 How do twins and multiples affect hCG levels?

 Women pregnant with twins or multiples have high levels of hCG.
 This increased level of hCG could also be why some women who carry twins have severe morning sickness compared to women who are expecting only one baby.
 If you have a blood test to check your hCG levels and it’s higher than average, there is a chance that you are pregnant with more than one baby4,6.

 Can hCG levels diagnose a miscarriage or an ectopic pregnancy?